Published

 - Zillow paid a standard buyer’s agent commission.

-However, there were some drawbacks to buying a home from Zillow, including the unwillingness of Zillow to negotiate over the sale price or repairs.
+However, there were some drawbacks to buying a home from Zillow, including the company's unwillingness to negotiate over the sale price or repairs.

 Other Zillow services